Snusmumr1000/etl-pipes/README.md

 ### Type checking
 Currently, mypy does not support type checking for pipes, and `Pipeline` or `Parallel` pipes' return type is `Any`.

-It causes some problems.
+It causes some problems, when narrowing from `Any` to some type (look at web test case).

+### PassedArgs

+`PassedArgs` is a class that contains all positional and keyword arguments that will be passed to the next pipe.

+Now we use tuple for it, and we can only pass positional arguments.
+It is not convenient to use it in some cases.

 ## Non-critical features